BernardMcWeeney/CureationWebsite/_posts/2023-06-15-building-this-site.md

 title: Building this site.
 date: 2023-06-15T16:16:40.957Z
 image: https://dynamic-media-cdn.tripadvisor.com/media/photo-o/10/c2/81/8a/photo1jpg.jpg?w=1200&h=-1&s=1
+postType: journal
 categories: " Coding CMS "
 tags: " Jekyll Decap-CMS Github-Pages "
-pin: true
+pin: false
 mermaid: true
 summary: "Building a journal site, with Jekyll, Decap CMS, and Github-Pages "
 ---
 # Building This Site

-﻿I got invested with Static sites through the use of CloudFlares Pages, Similar to Github Pages (I believe they are the same thing).
+I got invested with Static sites through the use of CloudFlares Pages, Similar to Github Pages (I believe they are the same thing).
 This allowed me to host my first business website for free, which just had simple html and css.

 But then I stumbled across Jekyll and I fell down and I fell down a deep rabbit hole of sorts.
 I was blown away with this template: [jekyll-theme-chirpy](https://github.com/cotes2020/jekyll-theme-chirpy).
 I love the features it had out of the box such as search, taxonomy support, dark mode, beautiful design, rss feed , among others.
 I was quickly able to setup the template on Github Pages and have a working site.